 Employees have full plates and they need a good reason to put off other work to take an engagement survey.
 As a management team, you know that an engagement survey is the best thing to increase employee satisfaction and make better workplace policies, but do your employees?
 And if they know that in theory, do they believe it will happen in their workplace in practice?

-To get people to take a survey, you need to do more than just force people to complete it, or dangle a carrot at the end to entice them.
-You need to prove you've committed to the value of an engagement survey as a tool for your organization to spark positive changes.
+To ensure high survey response rates, you need to do more than just force people to complete it, or dangle a carrot at the end to entice them.
+To increase survey response rates, you'll have to communicate the importance of the survey by proving you're committed to the value of an engagement survey as a tool for your organization to spark positive changes.

 1. Build buy-in into the engagement survey process